breatheco-de/content/src/content/lesson/optimize-components-with-usereducer.md

 ## And that's it

 We have seen the advantages of useReducer and now we know how to extract the logic and the state to a reducer exported on an external file that can be reused by other components.
 This doesn't mean you have to dish out `useState` entirely and only use `useReducer`.
 Like everything in coding is about using the right tool for the right job.
+You can learn more about React and the great tools it has [in this category](https://4geeks.com/technology/reactjs)

 The reducers are ideal when we have a lot of functions associated with a single state, and turns out convenient to group logic and data.
 This can happen in a scenario of great complexity o when you need to reuse functions and their state across many components, then you will have the mighty tool **useReducer** in your arsenal.